ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

 - Log offers list and all candidate `seller_product_url` values.
 - Log final selected `seller_product_url` and entity `url`.
 - Log all error and edge case conditions as above.
+- For price validation, log:
+  - All extracted prices from seller page
+  - Normalized variants of expected price
+  - Matching prices with their contexts (HTML classes, surrounding text)
+  - Confidence score for each match
+  - Final validation decision and reasoning

 ---